 chart Placidus Equal_H.

-Edith Custer quotes hospital records in Mercury Hour, 4/1979 (CST confirmed)
+Edith Custer quotes hospital records in Mercury Hour, 4/1979 (CST confirmed).
+CWT is used however.

 - Diagnoses : Psychological : Abuse Drugs

 - Family : Relationship : Number of Divorces (Two)

 - Family : Relationship : Number of Marriages (Two)